A unique blend of biomedical, medical, and social science expertise.

 As the Dean, I am delighted to introduce the Faculty of Medicine and Health at Lancaster University.

-We offer undergraduate courses in medicine and in biomedical and life sciences, taught and research-based Masters programmes, opportunites for doctoral research, including professional doctorates, and a wide range of options for continuing professional development.
+We offer undergraduate courses in medicine and in biomedical and life sciences, taught and research-based Masters programmes, opportunities for doctoral research, including professional doctorates, and a wide range of options for continuing professional development.

 Our staff are very committed to teaching – and this is regularly borne out by the level of satisfaction expressed by students in the National Student Survey.